CQCL/pytket-docs/manual/manual_circuit.rst

 Using integer values to refer to each of our qubits and bits works fine for small-scale experiments, but when building up larger and more complicated programs, it is much easier to manage if we are able to name the resources to attach semantic meaning to them and group them into related collections. ``pytket`` enables this by supporting registers and named IDs.

 Each unit resource is associated with a :py:class:`UnitID` (typically the subclasses :py:class:`Qubit` or :py:class:`Bit`), which gives a name and some (:math:`n`-dimensional) index.
 A (quantum/classical) register is hence some collection of :py:class:`UnitID` s with the same name, dimension of index, and type of associated resource.
-These identifiers are not necessarily tied to a specific :py:class`~pytket.Circuit` and can be reused between many of them.
+These identifiers are not necessarily tied to a specific :py:class:`~pytket.Circuit` and can be reused between many of them.

 ..
 Can add to circuits individually or declare a 1-dimensional register (map from unsigned to id)
 ..
 Using ids to add gates

-Named resources can be added to :py:class`~pytket.Circuit` s individually, or by declaring a 1-dimensional register.
+Named resources can be added to :py:class:`~pytket.Circuit` s individually, or by declaring a 1-dimensional register.
 Any of the methods for adding gates can then use these IDs.

 .. jupyter-execute::